Strategic leadership: Processes

-Strategic leadership provides techniques that focus organizations when they are deciding on their purpose and best business practices that are critical for remaining competitive and relevant.
-Being able to learn and adapt has become vital for sustainability.
-Failure to be able to adapt to changing technology, climate change, and economic factors risks the organization becoming obsolete.
+Strategic leadership provides techniques that help organizations focus when determining their purpose and identifying the best business practices necessary to remain competitive and relevant.
+The ability to learn and adapt has become vital for long-term sustainability.
+Failure to adapt to changing technology, climate conditions, and economic factors can place an organization at risk of becoming obsolete.

-Remaining successful requires a different way of thinking about how to marshal the resources and deliver services.
-Strategic leadership balances a focused analytical perspective with the human dimension of strategy making (as documented by the Park Li Group).
-It is important to engage the entire business in a strategic dialogue in order to lay the foundation for building winning organizations that can define, commit, adjust and adapt their strategy quickly as needed.
+Sustained success requires a different way of thinking about how resources are managed and how services are delivered.
+Strategic leadership balances a focused analytical perspective with the human dimension of strategy-making (as documented by the Park Li Group).
+It is important to engage the entire organization in strategic dialogue to build a strong foundation for success.
+This enables organizations to define, commit to, adjust, and adapt their strategies quickly as needed.